davecurryco/mystic-spheres/AwakenCrystal.md

 The awakened crystal is absolutely obedient to your command for the duration.

 When you cast this spell, you must succeed on a DC 10 Charisma saving throw or be imprisoned (as per the _imprisonment (minimus containment)_ spell) for the duration of the spell.
-While imprisoned, you can still command the awakened crystal, but it cannot free you.
+While imprisoned, you cannot command the awakened crystal and it cannot free you.